marco262/my_wiki/data/dnd/class/artificer.md

 _Prerequisite: 10th-level artificer_
 _Item: A helmet (requires attunement)_

 While wearing this helmet, a creature has advantage on initiative rolls.
-In addition, the wearer can't be surprised, provided it isn't incapacitated.
+In addition, the wearer can't be surprised, provided it isn't [[[general:conditions#incapacitated|incapacitated]]].

 ### Homunculus Servant